Search B&Bs

 21/12/2021

-Written by Lynne Read from the Auld Post Office B&B in Caithness where guests can stay and book an evening of gin tasting in the Juniper Lounge.
+Written by Lynne Read from the Auld Post Office B&B in Caithness where guests can stay and sample some of the 100 Scottish Gins and a selection of Single Malt and Scottish Rum.

 Lynne and her daughter Nicola were touring Scotland in December 2021 and staying Only with Scotland's Best B&Bs (read about the tour) while they discovered Darnley's Gin School at Kingsbarns, St. Andrews in Fife.